rafalgw59/LiveBus/README.md

 # LiveBus

-Simple application to show current location of public transport vehicles
+Application for tracking location of public transport vehicles

 <ul>
 <li>Created as a diploma thesis</li>